 Shipping containers are adapted as modular housing units at IndieDwell’s Boise, Idaho, factory

 Today, Comanor and Sassounian’s real estate development company, Daylight Community Development, employs creative financing strategies and cost-effective modular construction using shipping containers.
 They’re shepherding five projects through development in Los Angeles, have partnered with investors and local nonprofits, received grants that include $500,000 from United Way and received a line of credit from a global real estate investment company as an impact investment.
 “Every public funding source has a different target population,” Comanor explains.
 “We’re pursuing a county source specifically for homeless individuals with a serious mental illness.”
-Daylight’s projects cater to specific homeless populations and they include a Koreatown development that serves mostly seniors and a North Hollywood development that serves women experiencing homelessness and survivors of domestic violence.
+Daylight’s projects cater to specific unhoused populations and they include a Koreatown development that serves mostly seniors and a North Hollywood development that serves survivors of domestic violence and women experiencing homelessness.

 “We at UCLA have a particular obligation to address the human and social catastrophe that is playing out in our neighborhoods and on our streets every day,” says Ziman executive director Tim Kawahara.
 He says of Daylight’s team, “They have identified a market niche where financial returns and social impact intersect.
 These are the types of solutions we need in order to build our way forward.
 Daylight was incubated in our office and on our campus, so we have an acute stake in their success.
 Ziman will continue to support Daylight as they scale their PSH developments here in Los Angeles.”